 Resources for legal practitioners

 The Law Society of South Australia, with a grant received from the Professional Standards Council of Australia, has developed a free online health and wellbeing package that aims to expand participants’ knowledge of mental health issues, and for participants to then contribute to building a culture of wellness and self-care throughout the legal profession.
-To access the program, go to the Law Society of South Australia ‘s website.
+Access the Wellbeing and Resilience program here.
 You don’t have to be a LSSA member but you will need to create an account and login.
-Click on the wellbeing and resilience logo at the bottom of the front page to get to the page with the wellness and resilience online program.
 It should take between one to one and a half hours, and completing it earns you one CPD unit in the compulsory area of professional development.

 The Minds Count Foundation’s (formerly the Tristan Jepson Memorial Foundation) objective is to decrease work related psychological ill-health in the legal community and to promote workplace psychological health and safety.
 Since its beginnings in August 2008, the foundation has been at the forefront of building greater awareness of depression and anxiety across all areas of the legal fraternity.
 It continues to improve education and build effective models of support which focus on mental health wellbeing within the legal education system and the legal profession.
 In particular their free Workplace Wellbeing: Best Practice Guidelines that provide a comprehensive set of resources designed to protect and promote psychological health and safety in the legal workplace.